salaGasno/nsgProject/VFD PI Control of 3P Motor.md

 As a fault state is entered, this entry should act as an interlock with the energization of State 3: Pump Control.
 As a result, during a fault, the state is entered but is not latched due to the compromise of placing the XIC for the fault state on the latching branch.

-In short, the State99_FAULT XIC should be in line 16 rather than 17.
+In short, the State99_FAULT XIO should be in line 16 rather than 17.
 Due to this difference, the fault state will not prevent State 3 from being briefly entered during a fault, but it will be prevented from latching altogether.
 This means the OTE could be potentially energized at a rate determined by the scan speed and program length, but whether this causes any significant safety issues or not was not discovered.

 <img width="748" height="143" alt="image" src="https://github.com/user-attachments/assets/84314e20-00fe-4e61-80ca-282bf9ad1e91" />